JustKesha/godot-interactable-tiles/README.md

 You can hide the inventory when its not active, so the items dont abstract the sky view.<br>
 And you can also lower the inventory's position for easier items access via hotkeys (just like opening the inventory).

-> [!NOTE]
-> When in inventory the items will remain in the "pick-up" state and animation, like if they're being dragged.

 > [!TIP]
-> All parameters used for the inventory logic can be easily accessed and configured at the top of the player script `/scripts/player.gd`.
+> All parameters used for the inventory logic can be found and configured at the top of the player script (`/scripts/player.gd`).

 ## Why Use This?
 - Already handles the annoying stuff (item management, save system)
-- Clean signal-based architecture (means easy custom tile behaviors)
+- Clean signal-based architecture (means easy extension and custom behaviors)
 - All core systems are implemented and tested
 - Easy to reskin for your own game

 ## Quick Start

 1. Clone this repository
-2. Open in Godot 3.x (tested with 3.5)
+2. Open in Godot 4.x (tested with 4.3)
 3. Run `scenes/demo.tscn` to see the demo level

 To create new tile types: